JuliaRymem/Examinerande-projektuppgift/README.md

 ---

 # Airbean API

 ## English (SCROLL UP FOR INSTRUCTIONS IN SWEDISH)

 ## Description
 Airbean API is a REST API built with Express.js and better-sqlite3 to manage a menu of coffee beverages.
 The API enables CRUD operations (Create, Read, Update, Delete) as well as "soft delete" functionality.
+It also includes campaign management to provide discounts based on specific rules.

 ---